djmsampson/layout2/code/layout/readme.txt

 GLT1 and GLT2 should not be used simultaneously.
 GLT1 can be uninstalled by running its 'uninstall' function.

-4. Changes in version 2, including incompatibilities
+4. CHANGES IN VERSION 2, INCLUDING INCOMPATIBILITIES

 4.1  Package name